 Getting up early starts with going to bed early.
 Obvious?
 Yes.
 Easy to forget in the evening?
 Also, yes!

 I have always been a night owl and didn’t see any reason to fight that…until I had children.
 I have to be intentional in my evening, if I want to get to bed early.
 A great morning starts the evening before.

 Get off the computer and phone at least an hour before going to bed.
 The blue light emitted from your smartphone disrupts the release of the sleep-promoting hormone melatonin.
 I can attest to this.
 When I am up late on my computer or phone, I have so much trouble falling asleep.
 This is the case even when tired.
 It’s a combination of the blue light and the level of mental engagement.

 Prepare for tomorrow.
 Spend a few minutes going over tomorrow’s schedule.
 If you are not one to schedule out your entire day, that is fine.
 Focus on the first hour or two at a minimum.
 Spending a few minutes NOW to ensure a productive first hour tomorrow, will help you in the morning.
 Here is the one simple task that will help plan for tomorrow.

 Prepare for your morning dash out of the house.
 Are you leaving the house tomorrow?
 Why is that ALWAYS so hectic?
 Doing a few minutes of prep at night helps keep morning stress down.
 Set out your clothes.
 Program your coffee maker.
 (Wake up to your Bulletproof Coffee!)
 Make your lunch.
 Make sure your children are also prepared.
 (Dependent on age, of course.
 If they are older take the time NOW to teach them to prepare themselves!
 You will be thankful later.)
 Your mind will be more at ease when going to bed, knowing that you just took care of a bit of your morning stress.

 Create a calming ritual.
 Spend a portion of the last 30-60 minutes doing something relaxing.
 This is a wonderful time to sit down with a book or magazine.
 Read your evening devotion.
-A warm bath or yoga are also good options.
+A warm bath, stretching, or yoga are also good options.